 Female skinks do practice parental care, so you can honestly just let the female care for the eggs.
 She will be more defensive while caring for the eggs and may charge at you and vocalize if you check.

 Provide extra moss and cork bark to help her create a safe nest.
 Females will also care for the hatchlings.
 Hatchlings will typically stick close to the mother and may be seen on her back.

-You can remove eggs and hatch them on moist hatching substrate and incubate at 80 degrees.
+You can remove eggs and hatch them on a moist hatching substrate and incubate them at 80 degrees.
 The mother does seem to be better at hatching.